Deep Water by Pamela Freeman

 My rating: 5 of 5 stars

-Last night, I finished reading Deep Water by Pamela Freeman – book 2 of The Castings Trilogy.
+Last night, I finished reading Deep Water (The Castings Trilogy) by Pamela Freeman.
 I must say that I particularly enjoyed how the author ties everything together.
 Even the “mini stories” play an important role in the overall plot – and not only because they give the world and the characters more depth.
 My only complaint is that the third book won’t be released until late in 2009.

 My apologies for the lack of enthusiasm in my “review” of the book.
 It really is a good book and deserves much more than what I’ve written here, but I have a tummy bug, so I’m not feeling 100% and don’t have the energy to think and be creative.
 I might come back to this post and expand on it at a later stage…when my brain isn’t fried and I’m feeling better.